saurabh1088/notes/ReactNative/QnA/CoreReactNativeConcepts.md

 - In this phase, component instance is created and inserted into the DOM(or the native UI for React Native).
 - Key methods in mounting phase
     - `constructor()`
+        - First method which gets called in the lifecycle of react native component.
+        - Used to initialise the component with initial state.
         - Called before the component is mounted.
         - Commonly used for initializing the state or binding methods.
         - One should avoid API calls here.